alex-b-chase/LRGCE/README.md

 Reference Packages used to analyze the bacterial leaf litter community at Loma Ridge, Irvine, CA, USA

+As most common metagenomic pipelines are often biased towards host-associated ecosystems, we developed this curated reference database to quantify soil microbial communities.
+From almost 80,000 genomes available in the [PATRIC](https://www.patricbrc.org/) database, we created a curated database of representative genomes consisting of 3,019 genomes representing 1,464 genera spanning the entire bacterial domain.
+When possible, we prioritized genomes isolated from soil habitats.
+In addition, we included a robust taxonomic representation in the common soil bacterium, Streptomyces (N=54) and Curtobacterium (N=17).

+For more information, check out our paper in [XXX](journalwebsite.com).
+And if you really like our approach and wish to use this reference database, please cite us:

+>Chase AB, Karaoz U, Brodie EL, Gomez-Lunar Z, Martiny AC, Martiny JBH.
+2017.
+Microdiversity of an abundant terrestrial bacterium encompasses extensive variation in ecologically-relevant traits.

 # Reference Phylogeny:
+Multilocus phylogenetic analysis using a concatenated alignment of 29 conserved [single-copy marker genes](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0077033)

 [Tree](https://github.com/alex-b-chase/LRGCE/blob/master/concat.aligned.filtered.tre) File and Multiple-Sequence Alignment ([MSA](https://github.com/alex-b-chase/LRGCE/blob/master/concat.aligned.filtered.fa.zip)) for Reference Tree

 Visualization of Reference Phylogeny colored by Phyla: